Chart of the Week : U.S. Employment Cost Index

 Head of Macro Analysis

-Summary: Our ‘Macro Chartmania’ series collects Macrobond data and focuses on a single chart chosen for its relevance.
-This week, we focus on the U.S. Employment Cost Index.
-It shows that inflationary pressures are finally fading on Main Street but not good for reasons.
+Summary: Our 'Macro Chartmania' series collects Macrobond data and focuses on a single chart chosen for its relevance.
+This week, we focus on the U.S. Employment Cost Index which is scheduled to be released tomorrow at 13:30 GMT.

 Latest Market Insights